Fraser999/nctl/docs/usage.md

 - If we wish to test a modification to the node software, we can make the code modification, recompile the binary set, create a new set of network assets by incrementing the network identifier to 2.
 At this point we will have 2 test networks ready to be run side by side.

-- If we test modifications to a network's chainspec, we can:
+- If we wish to test modifications to a network's chainspec, we can:

 ```
 vi $NCTL/assets/net-1/chainspec/chainspec.toml
 ```

-- If we test modifications to a node's config, e.g. node 3, we can:
+- If we wish to test modifications to a node's config, e.g. node 3, we can:

 ```
 vi $NCTL/assets/net-1/nodes/node-3/config/node-config.toml